 Hironori Funabiki, Ph.D.

+The core operating program for life forms is encoded in chromosomes, which are composed of genomic DNA and chromatin proteins.
 During mitosis, a full set of chromosomes must be equally transmitted to the offspring of each dividing cell.
-Failures in this process can result in numerous disorders, including birth defects and tumor progression.
-Funabiki studies how chromosomes signal to spatially and temporally orchestrate rapid assembly and disassembly of macromolecules that ensure accurate chromosome segregation.
+Failures in this process can result in numerous disorders, such as cancers.
+Funabiki studies the molecular signatures and mechanisms of accurate mitosis, and the consequences of mitotic failures.

 Centromere integrity.
-Human centromeres are composed of long arrays of repetitive sequences, called alpha-satellite DNAs.
-There are diverse variations of centromere size and organization within and across species, and why and how centromeres maintain this repeat organization remains enigmatic.
-Recently, the Funabiki lab revealed that human centromeric repeats become relatively unstable in cancer cell lines or primary cells undergoing replicative senescence.
+Specialized chromosome segments called centromeres control chromosome segregation.
+They are composed of long arrays of repetitive sequences, called satellite DNAs.
+Why and how centromeres maintain this repeat organization remains enigmatic.
+The Funabiki lab revealed that the repeats become relatively unstable in human cancer cell lines, and unveiled the role of a centromere-specific histone variant in the repeat stability.
+The lab also characterized a novel nucleosome remodeling complex that is mutated in a rare condition called immunodeficiency-centromeric instability-facial anomalies (ICF) syndrome, which is associated with DNA methylation at centromere-associated satellite DNAs.
 In characterizing the key mechanism that helps maintain the repeat sequences, Funabiki aims to unveil the functional consequence of centromere instability and its relevance to disease.